Seren-L/au-demographic-suburb/README.md

 2. Extract and rename the folder `2021 Census GCP Suburbs and Localities for NSW` to `NSW`, remove the other folders
 3. Download [R-Portable](https://sourceforge.net/projects/rportable/) and install it to this folder.
 4. Download version 3.1.8 of [Pandoc](https://github.com/jgm/pandoc/releases/download/3.1.8/pandoc-3.1.8-windows-x86_64.zip) and extract files to this folder.
+5. In the same folder now, there should be folders named: NSW, R-Portable and pandoc-3.1.8.
+In the same folder, download this project using the green Code button on the page, and select download ZIP.
+Extract and put the content of the folder in the same folder.
+6. The project folder should now consist of the above folders, and some files which were contents of the downloaded project ZIP.

 ## Usage